MohsenAlyafei/arqamAR/readme.md

 <h2 id="createNew">9️⃣ Create New Currency</h2>

-If the existing 172 currencies provide by ***arqamAR*** are not enough and you want to create an all new currency you will need, as minimum, to provide three (3) settings:
+If the existing 172 currencies provided by ***arqamAR*** are not enough and you want to create an all new currency you will need, as minimum, to provide three (3) settings:

 1. A new code to replace the ISO code. (this can be a 2 character word or any ISO code but in lower case).
 2. The currency name Singular (`majorSingle` string).